 Squash/Zucchini/Cucumber – store in a zipper bag, unwashed, in a crisper drawer

-Apples/Pears/Oranges/Bananas – do not refrigerate (keep bananas away from most other fruit as it cause them to rippen quicker)
+Apples/Pears/Oranges/Bananas – do not refrigerate (keep bananas away from most other fruit as it cause them to ripen quicker)

-Lemons/Limes – Store in plastic zipper bag in refigerator
+Lemons/Limes – Store in zipper bag in refigerator

-Peppers – Store in a plastic zipper bag in crisper drawer
+Peppers – Store in a zipper bag in crisper drawer

-Lettuce/Cabbage – Also store in a plastic zipper bag.
+Lettuce/Cabbage – Also store in a zipper bag.

 Carrots – You guessed, zipper bag in fridge.

-Pretty much store most vegetables in a plastic zipper bag to ensure they stay fresh longer.
+Pretty much store most vegetables in a zipper bag to ensure they stay fresh longer.

 I like our newly cleaned and organize fridge so I’m pretty excited about this weeks meal plan because I plan on using more of our fresh veggies simply because they look so pretty.

 Last night I made Chicken Pad Thai using cabbage, broccoli, broccoli slaw, bean sprouts, and peanuts.
 The boys loved it, they love anything with noodles.